Lesson Plan - Get It!

 Throughout this lesson, write down what you learn about the homes, food, skills, natural resources, languages, and culture of the Great Basin and California tribes.
 You'll use this information later in the Got It? section!

 Great Basin Tribes

 The Great Basin tribes lived in areas of Colorado, Nevada, Utah, Wyoming, Idaho, and Oregon!
-That's a lot of land, isn't it?
+That's a lot of land.

-Now, let's look at a few of these tribes in more detail!
+Now, look at a few of these tribes in more detail!

 The name Shoshone comes from their word shoshoni, which means tall grasses.
-They sometimes made their homes out of these grasses, so other tribes called them the Grass House People.
+They sometimes made their homes from these grasses, so other tribes called them the Grass House People.
 They were also sometimes called the Snake Indians.

-The Shoshone were a very large tribe that divided into three groups or bands.
+The Shoshone were a huge tribe divided into three groups or bands, shown on this Great Basin Tribes Map.
 The Northern Shoshone lived in southern Idaho.
 The Eastern Shoshone lived in Wyoming.
 The Western Shoshone lived in Nevada and northern Utah.
-You can view this Great Basin Tribes Map courtesy of Marymount Commons.

 The groups of Shoshone were further divided and named by their main food source, such as Salmon-eaters or Sheep-eaters, or by where they lived.
 The Bruneau Shosone lived by the Bruneau River, for example.

 The Shoshone were hunter-gatherers who gathered enough food through the summer to last throughout the winter.
 They made beautiful baskets, pottery, and jewelry.

 Watch the following video to learn more about Shoshone beadwork.